 Writing your cover letter is as simple as following a five-step process.

 Just think of the acronym R-I-G-H-T. It stands for Review, Identify, Generate, Hone, and Transmit:

 To inspire initial efforts and motivate actions, review sample cover letters and postings as well as job descriptions.
 Think about the phrases or special language used in these items.
 Key phrases in job postings must be transformed into the best paragraphs in your cover letters.
 If imitation is the most sincere form of flattery, it can be the best cover letter-writing strategy.

 Look at your resume and think about how it relates to the job for which you’re applying.
-Identify key points that you wish to highlight in your cover letter.
-These should be field-focused qualities as well as directly related academic, employment, or co-curricular achievements.
-What is it about your resume that you think is most strategically linked to targeted career fields and the specific job or particular functional areas of an employer?
+Identify the key points that you wish to highlight in your cover letter.
+These should be field-focused qualities as well as directly related to academic, employment, or co-curricular achievements.
+What is it about the resume that you think is most strategically linked to targeted career fields and the specific job or particular functional areas of an employer?
 What two resume entries do you want the cover letter reader to examine in detail?

 Keep your first draft to one page if possible, but don’t worry too much about length.
 Later, you’ll edit to the desired word count.
 Use the examples in the Sample Cover Letter Phrases section for inspiration, but don’t copy word for word any of the samples that inspire you.
 Just get some ideas down on paper or on screen.
 Don’t feel pressured to generate your final draft first.

 This is when you’ll edit the content to achieve maximum effectiveness and impact.
 The finished version should not contain typos or any major grammatical or style errors.
 Remember, this is your first writing assignment for your prospective employer.